-In addition, Greece is a top contributor to the defense efforts of NATO, spending an estimated 2.2% of its GDP on defense in accordance with NATO standards despite its dire economic condition.
-The United Kingdom is the only other NATO ally that meets this standard.
+In addition, Greece is a top contributor to the defense efforts of NATO, spending an estimated 2.3% of its GDP on defense in accordance with NATO standards despite its dire economic condition.
+The United States, United Kingdom and Estonia are the only other NATO allies that meet this standard.
 Greece is also an active participant in peacekeeping and peace-building operations conducted by international organizations, including the UN, NATO, the EU, and OSCE.
 It should also be noted that Thessaloniki was NATO's main sea and airport of debarkation during crises in the former Yugoslavia.
 Moreover, on March 25, 2011, President Obama re-affirmed Greece's contributions as a NATO ally, including in support of NATO's operations in Libya: